Pixelbash/powerhouse/README.md

 ### Please note
 ----
-- This is first and foremost a theme for my use, that means I will regularly update large portions of the theme with whatever updates I feel is best for my future projects, I guess you could treat it as an alpha build in that regard.
+This is first and foremost a theme for my use, that means I will regularly update large portions of the theme with whatever updates I feel are best for my future projects, I guess you could treat it as an alpha build in that regard.
 Feel free to fork if you don't want everything to break =)

 ### Installation